TrialAndErrror/TnE_Assistant/README.md

 Thank you to the following people for helping make this project possible:
 * [RajMa](https://pypi.org/user/RajMa/), creator of [PyWhatKit](https://pypi.org/project/pywhatkit/), for providing multiple tools that help enable the Assistant's actions;
 * [Natesh M. Bhat](https://pypi.org/user/nateshmbhat/), creator of [Python Text to Speech 3](https://pypi.org/project/pyttsx3/), for providing a simple and clean text-to-speech tool;
-* [Anthony Zhang](https://pypi.org/user/Anthony.Zhang/), creator of [SpeechRecognition](https://pypi.org/project/SpeechRecognition/), for providing an easy to use voice recognition tool;
+* [Anthony Zhang](https://pypi.org/user/Anthony.Zhang/), creator of [SpeechRecognition](https://pypi.org/project/SpeechRecognition/), for providing an easy-to-use voice recognition tool;
 * and [Programming Hero](https://www.youtube.com/channel/UCStj-ORBZ7TGK1FwtGAUgbQ), for the comprehensive and entertaining [video tutorial](https://www.youtube.com/watch?v=AWvsXxDtEkU) on how to make the underlying libraries work together.
 If you're interested in this Assistant and how to develop your own, I highly recommend starting with his video to get a great overview of the process!

 ## Usage